-The following table shows the projected total annual debt service payment obligations for the five-year capital investment plan period from fiscal 2019 through fiscal 2023, projected budgetary revenues and the resulting projected debt service as a percentage of projected budgeted revenues within 8% as prescribed by the Debt Affordability Policy.
+The following table models projected total annual debt service payment obligations for the five-year capital investment plan period from fiscal 2018 through fiscal 2022, projected budgetary revenues and the resulting projected debt service as a percentage of projected budgeted revenues within 8% as prescribed by the Debt Affordability Policy, using assumptions adopted by the Capital Debt Affordability Committee.

-Affordability of Commonwealth Indebtedness (in thousands)
+Affordability Model of Capital Debt Affordability Committee (in thousands)

-Fiscal 2018 Fiscal 2019 Fiscal 2020 Fiscal 2021 Fiscal 2022 Total Debt Service (1) \$2,724,262 \$2,741,171 \$3,018,799 \$3,210,532 \$3,275,906 Estimated Budgeted Revenues (2) \$43,425,700 \$44,945,600 \$46,518,695 \$48,146,850 \$49,831,990 Debt Service as % of Net Budgeted Revenues 6.27% 6.10% 6.49% 6.67% 6.57%
+Fiscal 2018 (3) Fiscal 2019 Fiscal 2020 Fiscal 2021 Fiscal 2022 Projected Debt Service (1) \$2,724,262 \$2,741,171 \$3,018,799 \$3,210,532 \$3,275,906 Estimated Budgeted Revenues (2) \$43,425,700 \$44,945,600 \$46,518,695 \$48,146,850 \$49,831,990 Debt Service as % of Net Budgeted Revenues 6.27% 6.10% 6.49% 6.67% 6.57%

-(1) For purposes of Debt Affordability Analysis, debt service includes principal and interest payments on all general obligation debt, special obligation debt, accelerated bridge program debt, general obligation contract assistance and budgetary contract assistant obligations.
-Projected general obligation borrowings assume level funding of administrative bond cap throughout the five-year capital plan period, special obligation transit spending, and remaining authorized accelerated bridge program spending in fiscal years 2018-2022.
+- (1) For purposes of the debt affordability analysis under state finance law, debt service includes projected principal and interest payable on all general obligation debt, special obligation debt, accelerated bridge program debt, general obligation contract assistance and budgetary contract assistance obligations as of December 12, 2017.
+Projected general obligation borrowings assume level funding of administrative bond cap throughout the five-year capital plan period of fiscal 2018 through 2022, special obligation transit spending, and remaining authorized accelerated bridge program spending in fiscal 2018 through 2022.
 Interest on new debt obligations is assumed to be payable at an annual rate of 4.5% for 30 year bonds, increasing annually by 0.10%.
 Debt structure is assumed to be level annual principal and interest payments.
 Projections are for planning purposes only and assumptions are subject to change.
-New debt service is added to existing debt service in this Information Statement, and does not take into account the State Treasurer's active debt service management.
-Debt service projections will therefore exceed actual debt service in the short term.

-(2) Budgeted revenues are projected to grow at a rate of 3.5% annually.
+Projections undertaken for purposes of the debt affordability analysis are intended to be conservative, provide a consistent model for comparative purposes, and do not account for actual borrowing or the State Treasurer's active debt service management.
+Debt service projections for these purposes is expected to exceed actual debt service in the short term.
+For actual debt service obligations, see the "Debt Service" line in the "Budgeted Operating Funds Statutory Basis" table under "SELECTED FINANCIAL DATA Statutory Basis Distribution of Budgetary Revenues and Expenses." - (2) Budgeted revenues are projected to grow at a rate of 3.5% annually.
 For purposes of the debt affordability analysis, budgeted revenues include all Commonwealth taxes and other revenues available to pay Commonwealth operating expenses, including debt service, pensions and other budgetary obligations.
-Budgeted revenues do not include off-budget revenues dedicated to the MBTA, the MSBA and the MCCA.
+Budgeted revenues do not include off-budget revenues dedicated to the MBTA, the MSBA and the MCCA. - (3) Projected as of December, 2017 and not intended to reflect fiscal 2018 actual results.